Law Offices of Osas Iyamu, LLC.

 Payment of Visa Fee before Filing the provisional Unlawful Presence waiver.

-Such evidence is required to ensure that the applicant is pursuing consular processing, as the provisional unlawful presence waiver would be granted to facilitate the immigrant visa interview.
+This evidence is needed to confirm that the applicant is pursuing consular processing, as the provisional unlawful presence waiver facilitates the immigrant visa interview.

-Immigrant visa applicants who have already had their appointments scheduled, whether they actually appeared for the interview or not, are excluded from filing and should proceed with the immigrant visa interview outside the US.
+Immigrant visa applicants who already have scheduled appointments, whether they attended the interview or not, cannot file and must continue with the immigrant visa interview outside the US.

 Applicants whose provisional waiver requests are denied, however, may still apply for a waiver through the current, I-601 waiver process.
 This is a second bite into the apple.